Skip to content

 Both views represent the same story data, so changes in one should remain consistent with the other.

-Most linear nodes connect through Next.
+In Scene scope, most linear nodes connect through Next.
 Choice nodes connect through each option row.
 Condition nodes connect through branch rows and Otherwise.
+Text Input nodes can connect through If Text Is Filtered when filtered text uses a branch.
 Jump nodes leave the current scene and point to a destination scene, with an optional destination node.

 The graph does not invent flow.
 If a node has no connection and no built-in ending behavior, the story path stops there.